-All of the members of the Board of Directors of the District are employees, owners or are otherwise associated with the original Developers and New Developer and may have conflicts of interest in dealing with the District.
+All of the members of the Board of Directors of the District are employees, owners, or are otherwise associated with the Developer and may have conflicts of interest in dealing with the District.
 Management believes that all potential conflicts, if any, have been disclosed to the Board.
-Also, the New Developer has various agreements with the District.
+Also, the Developer has various agreements with the District.